Ford Power Stroke engine: 6.7 Power Stroke

-The 6.7 L Power Stroke debuted in the 2011 Ford Super Duty (F-250 through F-550) trucks, replacing the 6.4 L Power Stroke.
+The 6.7L Power Stroke debuted in the 2011 Ford Super Duty (F-250 through F-550) trucks, replacing the 6.4L Power Stroke.
 The first Power Stroke engine to be developed and manufactured by Ford, it was designed in conjunction with AVL of Austria.
 During its development, Ford engineers codenamed this engine "Scorpion" because of the exhaust manifold and turbocharger being mounted in the engine's "valley."
 It features a compacted graphite iron (CGI) block for greater strength and reduced weight, reverse flow aluminum cylinder heads (the exhaust ports are located in the lifter valley) with dual water jackets, six head bolts per cylinder, and 29000 psi high-pressure common rail Bosch fuel system.
 The system delivers up to five injection events per cylinder per cycle using eight-hole piezo injectors spraying fuel into the piston bowl.
 This engine also supports B20 biodiesel, allowing fueling options of up to 20 percent biodiesel and 80 percent petroleum diesel.
 Garrett's single-sequential turbocharger features an industry-first double-sided compressor wheel mounted on a single shaft.
 The engine block is cast by Tupy, which also does the initial machining.
 The connecting rods are made by Mahle.

 Emissions controls include exhaust gas recirculation, Denoxtronic-based selective catalytic reduction (SCR) from Bosch, and a DPF.
 Output was originally 390 hp and 735 lbft. but shortly after production started, Ford announced that it made an update to the engine.
 The new engine control software makes the engine capable of 400 hp at 2,800 rpm and 800 lbft at 1,600 rpm while achieving better fuel economy and without any physical changes to the engine.
 The 2015 engines are rated at 440 hp and 860 lbft.
 Ford claimed the bump in horsepower is from a new turbocharger, new injector nozzles, and exhaust improvements.
 For 2017, the torque had risen to 925 lbft at 1800 rpm, while horsepower remained the same.
 To compete with the Duramax and Cummins engines from GM and Ram, Ford increased output for the 2018 model year to 450 hp 935 lbft.
 Previously, the Duramax motor had a 5 hp gain over the Power Stroke in 2017, and the Cummins engine for 2018 would have had a 10 lbft torque gain over the Power Stroke if the Power Stroke's output hadn't been increased for 2018.
-The engine is also available for Blue Bird Vision school buses.
 As of 2020, the Power Stroke's output was increased to 475 hp at 2600 rpm and 1050 lb-ft at 1600 rpm, becoming the best-in-class diesel in horsepower.
+A high-output variant was introduced for the 2023 model year, producing 500 hp and 1200 lbft of torque.